 Surrogacy has become an increasingly popular and prominent path to parenthood for those who are unable to conceive a child themselves.
-Over the past decade, the number of parental orders made in this country following a surrogate birth has tripled but the true figure for children born by way of a surrogacy arrangement is thought to be significantly higher as many parents decide not to apply for such orders.
+Over the past decade, the number of parental orders made in this country following a surrogate birth has tripled, but the true figure for children born by way of a surrogacy arrangement is thought to be significantly higher, as many parents decide not to apply for such orders.
 Despite this burgeoning growth, surrogacy law in the UK remains complex and is widely considered to be unfit for purpose.
-It is currently the subject of a Law Commission review, focused on better reflecting the wishes of everyone involved, which is expected to result in a range of reforms including regulated surrogacy organisations, uniform surrogacy contracts and a series of safeguards to reduce the risk of arrangements breaking down.

 Surrogacy is where a woman carries and gives birth to a child for another person, or a couple.
 There are two different types of surrogacy arrangements.